dapplets/dapplet-docs/docs/ex08-site-adapter.md

 Now we have two contexts: **MENU** and **SEARCH_RESULT**.

-If there are many contexts of one type on the page, like tweets or search results, you have to find a **unique** `id` for each one.
+If there are many contexts of the same type on the page, like tweets or search results, you have to find a **unique** `id` for each one.
 It's needed for saving the states of dapplets' widgets connected to these contexts.

 The next step - is creating a **widget**.
 We have a template of the button in `adapter/src/button.ts`.